 Kaká didn’t find the net against Liverpool this time around but he sizzled throughout.
 He went close to opening the scoring with an early long-range sighter, left John Arne Riise for dead with an age-restricted spin and flick in midfield and tapped through a simple pass for Inzaghi to kill the game with his second poached effort of the match.
 Milan had redemption for Istanbul, and Kaká dropped to his knees in thanks, revealing the iconic ‘I Belong to Jesus’ undershirt in an image which will likely define his career.

 Of course, he isn’t the first religious footballer to profess their talent as a gift from the heavens.
-But as Qatari oil tightens its grip on the people’s game and its two most otherworldly talents struggle to shake off tax fraud allegations, the life and career of a man who left the award proclaiming him the finest footballer on the planet at a São Paulo evangelical church stands as an example of what sportsmen can be.
+But as Qatari oil tightens its grip on the people’s game and its two most otherworldly talents try to shake off fraud allegations, the life and career of a man who left the award proclaiming him the finest footballer on the planet at a São Paulo evangelical church stands as an example of what sportsmen can be.

 A frequent donor to various charities, a man who has heralded family and faith as the balancing forces which have kept him grounded in a lifetime spent in a reluctant spotlight, Kaká has always attempted to project a genuine image of himself to the world.
 One Brazilian journalist, who has followed his career from his nascence at São Paulo, described him as “just a really nice guy … in a profession of arseholes.”

 That isn’t a slight on the new breed making their way at the top level of the game.
 There are certainly positive and endearing personalities shining through from the youthful, dad-defying fun of Paul Pogba to the infectious hard-working enthusiasm of N’Golo Kanté.
-But Kaká was simply something else – not only the finest footballer on the planet but the lovely young man you could take home to meet your mother, help your brother make up the numbers at six-a-side, and take your grandmother to church the next morning.
-In a time of excess and über-competitiveness, he is a reminder that football can be a showcase for the best of us.
+But Kaká was simply something else – not only the finest footballer on the planet but the lovely young man you could take home to meet your mother, help your brother make up the numbers at five-a-side, and take your grandmother to church the next morning.
+In a time of excess, he is a reminder that football can be a showcase for the best of us.